 Improved text suggestions

-Text suggestions, commonly used with touch screens, improve on the existing Windows 7 feature for English (UK and US), French, Italian, German, and Spanish.
-In addition to improvements for these languages, developers have text suggestions for the top 30 Windows languages.
+The text suggestions commonly used with touch screens have been improved in the top 30 Windows languages, including English (UK and US), French, Italian, German, and Spanish.

 Items Manager

-The Items Manager defines a universal interface for fetching items from a data source.
-It provides a single unified API that lets controls enumerate a large set of items, in a way that virtualizes (scales to a large number of items) and works asynchronously (to avoid blocking the browser's UI thread, while it waits for data).
+The Items Manager defines a universal interface for getting items from a data source.
+It provides a single, unified API that lets controls enumerate a large set of items in a way that virtualizes (scales to a large number of items) and works asynchronously (to avoid blocking the browser's UI thread while it waits for data).
 It also provides a pluggable interface into different template mechanisms.

 JavaScript control model

 Developers get access to JavaScript library infrastructure, interface patterns, data-binding infrastructure, and key support for building Windows 8 controls in HTML5, JavaScript, and CSS.
-The control model is the programming surface that is used by developers to integrate the Metro style control set into Metro style apps.
+The control model is the programming surface that’s used by developers to integrate the Metro style control set into Metro style apps.

-There are two types of controls that in Windows 8.
-One type is intrinsic controls, which are built directly into the layout engine of Internet Explorer using private APIs and which do not participate in the CSS box model.
+There are two types of controls in Windows 8.
+One type is intrinsic controls, which are built directly into the layout engine of Internet Explorer using private APIs and which don’t participate in the CSS box model.
 The other type of control is built on top of the layout engine of Internet Explorer and often accepts HTML that needs to be displayed as input.
 As such, it lends itself to exposing more items directly in the document object model (DOM) tree.
-The purpose of the control model is to ensure a consistent developer experience across all Windows controls, to build enough flexibility into controls so that developers can easily customize and create their apps, and to provide that the concepts needed to program against the controls are the same concepts that web developers are familiar with today.
+The purpose of the control model is to ensure a consistent developer experience across all Windows controls, to build enough flexibility into controls so that developers can easily customize and create their apps, and to provide the concepts needed to program the controls are the same concepts that web developers are familiar with today.

 The model includes typical programming interface concepts, including the syntactical approach for how to instantiate controls, and guidance for firing events, methods, and so on.